Back to jobs

 • Minimum of 3 years of total work experience

-• Bachelor/Master in quantitative discipline (computer science, actuarial science, mathematics, statistics, economics, physics, engineering or related field).
+• Bachelor/Master in a quantitative discipline (computer science, actuarial science, mathematics, statistics, economics, physics, engineering, or related field).

 • Preferred but not required: ACAS, FCAS (this a hybrid actuarial and analytics role)

-• Experience and interest with data scientist techniques (e.g. Machine Learning)
+• Experience and interest in data science techniques (e.g. Machine Learning)

 • An entrepreneurial mindset, interested in building the future